gugzkumar/cheet-sheet/README.md

 </p>
 <br/>

-Cheet Sheet is an open source Content management system for developers and development teams to Create, Edit and Share code snippets.
-This accelerates development by having a centralized place where one can see how they or teammates have solved common problems in the past.
+Cheet Sheet is an open source Content Management System for developers and development teams to Create, Edit and Share code snippets.
+This accelerates software engineering by having a centralized place where one can see how they or teammates have solved common problems in the past.
 <br/><br/>
 Setting up Cheet Sheet for you or your organization is simple.
 All you need is Docker, node and an AWS account.
-It's 100% Serverless so your costs and infrastructure will scale and grow with minimal effort on your part.
+It's 100% Serverless so your costs and infrastructure will scale and grow with minimal effort on your part. ***Read [Getting Started](/docs/getting-started.md)***
 <br/><br/>
 Here is my own instance of the application: https://cheet-sheet.gugz.net/
+<br/><br/>
+If you use the app and like it please leave a star.
+If you find bugs please submit an issue.

 <h1>Features</h1>